Football in Croatia: Teams

-According to many surveys conducted by multiple newspapers, the most popular club in Croatia is Dinamo Zagreb which is also the most successful club.
-Their main rivals are Hajduk Split, followed by HNK Rijeka and NK Osijek.
+Club teams contest their respective league championships, the Croatian Cup, and the Croatian Super Cup.
+The "Big Four" clubs are Dinamo Zagreb, Hajduk Split, Rijeka, and Osijek.

 Futsal

-Futsal, called mali nogomet (lit. "small football") in Croatia, is also widely played and is sometimes considered as a mini football league.
-It is often taught in schools and also played by football professionals as a pastime.
+Futsal, called mali nogomet (lit. "small football") in Croatia, is widely played and considered as a mini football league.
+It is often taught in schools and played by football professionals as a pastime.
 The Croatian First League of Futsal is the top-tier futsal competition where majority of Croatia national futsal team is selected.

-There are also national competitions in other minifootball versions.
+There are national competitions in minifootball formats.

 Fans

-The Croatian football fans organize in various fan groups such as the Torcida (Hajduk), Bad Blue Boys (Dinamo), Armada (Rijeka), Kohorta (Osijek), etc.

-On the international games, the Croatian fans usually wear the checkerboard colors red and white, as they are on the Croatian coat of arms.
+Croatian football fans organize in various fan groups such as the Torcida (Hajduk), Bad Blue Boys (Dinamo), Armada (Rijeka), Kohorta (Osijek), among others.
+In international games, Croatian fans usually wear the red and white found on the national checkerboard.

+Player market

+Since the 21st century, Croatia has been a leading exporter of football players to European and South American leagues.
+It was the largest exporter of football players in the world as measured on a per capita basis in 2022.
+It ranked 8th globally for the number of footballers playing abroad from 2017 to 2022.
+Croatia remained a top exporter from 2022 to 2025.

+Attendance

+The average attendance per top-flight football league season and the club with the highest average attendance: